Quantitative characterization of finite simple groups: a complement: Introduction

 In Thompson's letter he pointed out that:``The problem arose initially in the study of algebraic number fields, and is of considerable interest."

 Let $G$ be a finite group, set $N(G)=\{n\in\mathbb{Z}^+ \mid G \text{ has conjugacy class } C \text{ with } |C| = n \}$, that is, it is the set of all lengths of the conjugacy classes of $G$.

-\textbf{Thompson Conjecture (1988)} \footnote{A private letter from Thompson J. G. dated January 4, 1988 to the author posed this conjecture, which is also introduced in Khukhro E I, Mazurov V D. \textit{Unsolved problems in group theory.} The Kourovka notebook, No. 20.
+\textbf{Thompson Conjecture (1988)} \footnote{A private letter from J. G. Thompson dated January 4, 1988 to the author posed this conjecture, which is also introduced in E. I. Khukhro, V. D. Mazurov. \textit{Unsolved problems in group theory.} The Kourovka notebook, No. 20.
 2022, 12.38, p.59.} Let $G$ and $M$ be two finite groups and $N(G)=N(M)$, if $M$ is a non-abelian simple group and the centre of $G$ is trivial, then $G$ and $M$ are isomorphic.

 This article provides an overview of the proof for Conjecture \ref{1.1}, Thompson Conjecture, the current status of solutions for Thompson Problem, as well as some problems related to quantities and groups, it involves their applications and generalizations, and also includes some unsolved problems.